-Section 21BA: Consequences from failure to provide information
+Section 21BA: Consequences from failure to provide information within a reasonable timeframe.

-New section 21BA is designed to bolster Inland Revenue's ability to require multinationals to comply with a request for information under section 17 by setting out some specific consequences that can be applied if the multinational fails to provide an adequate response within a reasonable timeframe.
 These consequences enable the Commissioner to make a tax assessment based on the information she has available and to prevent information that was requested, but not provided to the Commissioner, from being admitted as evidence in a dispute or court proceeding.